CouncilofLorien/counciloflorien.github.io/docs/cards/D/deftness-of-agility.md

 > Short-event
 >
 > {: .hazard-text .black-text .p-2 }
 > > A Dragon can assign a strike (with a -3 modification to its prowess) to a character already assigned to receive one of its strikes.
-Alternatively, a manifestation of Bairanax can direct such a strike with no prowess modification.
-"Not Gollum himself could have twisted more quickly or more fiercely." ---LotRIV
+Alternatively, a manifestation of Bairanax can direct such a strike with no prowess modification. <br>_"Not Gollum himself could have twisted more quickly or more fiercely."_ ***---LotRIV***
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>